Visit

 Sunday attire is pretty casual at Oak Church.
 Most weeks the band and pastor will be wearing jeans, but it is not rare to find some coat and ties in attendance.
 Come as you are.

 Kids are such a big part of life at Oak Church.
 We welcome families and have a great team of volunteers who serve our children during the worship gathering each week.
 We offer a nursery for the duration of our worship time and kids programs that dismiss after singing.
-Check out the Kids Page for more information about checking your children in and contact information.

 We gather to weekly around two tables: the Communion Table and the Potluck Table.
 Our Sunday worship gatherings usually begin with a call to worship, an opening song of preparation and brief announcements to share the various upcoming community events, followed by a time of corporate singing, and then a sermon based on Scripture.
 Frequently there will be time for people from the congregation and surrounding community to give testimonies of God’s faithfulness, there is also regular time of individual and corporate conversation with God and confession, as well as a time of sharing our prayer requests and praises.
 On a given week, we may also hear from folks serving in mission work, share a responsive liturgical reading, spend time in reflective prayer, or receive together the grace of the Lord’s Table.
 Each service closes with a final song, benediction and a blessing.